 Soil blockers are the new, popular kid on the block.
 These are slowly gaining popularity in the gardening world because they replace pots and cell packs.
 These are used to make small blocks of soil (hence the name!) that you plant your seeds in.
 You fill your tray up with these blocks and you allow the plant to grow.

 The benefit of soil blockers (other than not needing cell packs anymore) is that they air prune the seedlings.
 When the roots grow to the point of coming out the sides of the soil blocks, they stop growing because they have nowhere left to go.
 When roots grow in a plastic pot, they never get to the point of finding the air so this is why they circle the bottom of a pot endlessly.
-Air pruning creates healthy plants because they grow to the capacity that the soil allows, and do not overgrow and deplete nutrients in the soil.
+Air pruning creates healthy plants because they grow to the capacity that the soil allows, and don’t overgrow and deplete nutrients in the soil.

 Considerations